isc-projects/stork/doc/install.rst

    }

 It contains a single object with a single "basic" key.
 The "basic" value is a list of the Basic Auth credentials.
-All credentials must contain the values for 4 keys:
+All credentials must contain the values for four keys:

-- ``ip`` - IPv4 or IPv6 address of the Kea CA. It supports IPv6 abbreviations (e.g. "FF:0000::" is the same as "ff::").
+- ``ip`` - the IPv4 or IPv6 address of the Kea CA. It supports IPv6 abbreviations (e.g. "FF:0000::" is the same as "ff::").
-- ``port`` - Kea Control Agent port number.
+- ``port`` - the Kea Control Agent port number.
-- ``user`` - Basic Auth user-id to use in connection to specific Kea CA.
+- ``user`` - the Basic Auth user ID to use in connection with a specific Kea CA.
-- ``password`` - Basic Auth password to use in connection to specific Kea CA.
+- ``password`` - the Basic Auth password to use in connection with a specific Kea CA.

-To apply changes in the credentials file you need to restart the Stork Agent daemon.
+To apply changes in the credentials file, the Stork Agent daemon must be restarted.

-If the credentials file is invalid the Stork Agent will run as usual but without the Basic Auth support.
+If the credentials file is invalid, the Stork Agent will run but without Basic Auth support.
-It will be indicated with a specific message in the log.
+The notice will be indicated with a specific message in the log.

 .. _register-agent-token-cloudsmith:

-Installation from Cloudsmith and Registration with an Agent Token
+Installation From Cloudsmith and Registration With an Agent Token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes installing an agent from the Cloudsmith repository and
+This section describes how to install an agent from the Cloudsmith repository and
-performing the agent's registration using an agent token.
+perform the agent's registration using an agent token.

 The ``Stork Agent`` installation steps are similar to the ``Stork Server``
 installation steps described in :ref:`install-server-deb` and
 :ref:`install-server-rpm`.
 Use one of the following commands depending on
-your Linux distribution:
+the local Linux distribution:

 .. code-block:: console